ElektraInitiative/libelektra/doc/decisions/error_message.md

 1. Too many errors in the [specification](src\error\specification) (210 errors/warnings)
 2. Many duplicate or redundant errors
 3. Description/ Reason are very similar
-4. Potential file splitting (1327 LOC)
+4. Specification file modularity (1327 LOC)
 5. Verbose error message
+6. strerror sometimes is not part of the reason, sometimes (not) in quotes, sometimes \n is at the end

 Furthermore: